VUEngine/VBDE/readme.txt

 +--------------------------------------------------------------------+
 | (06) Changelog                                                     |
 +--------------------------------------------------------------------+

+  o 1.1.0, February 1st, 2016
+    - Massively reduced package size by removing unneeded files from cygwin director
+    - Made VBDE fully portable by removed remaining hardcoded paths from Notepad++ directory
+    - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.0

   o 1.0.1, January 5th, 2016
     - Updated Notepad++ from v6.8.6 Minimalist to a pre-configured